 Check the weather report before heading:

-Checking the weather report is something you must do before finalizing your day of the trip as well as before heading.
-Checking before heading your way is important in the sense that sometimes the weather shows sudden fluctuations for what you are not ready for.
+Checking the weather report is something you must do before finalizing your day of the trip, as well as before heading.
+Checking before heading your way is important because sometimes the weather shows sudden fluctuations for what you are not ready for.

 Prepare your backpack in a way that you don’t need to ask anyone for help:

 Now everything is final.
 Tomorrow is your departure!
 The excitement level is at its peak, but the fear level is doubled.
 In this medley of fear and excitement, make sure not to forget packing essentials in your bag.

 If you’re going on a winter camping trip, you must pack some winter stuff like a blanket for sleeping and warm coats and jackets.
-So you don’t have to ask in the middle of your hike to favor me with a jacket.
+So you don’t have to ask in the middle of your hike to favour me with a jacket.
 Remember, help is the trick of these people to get frank.
 Making new friends is okay.
 But avoid this on your first solo camping.

 Keep your protective gear with you:

 While packing your essentials, make a list of things you have to take with you as protective gear.
 It includes bear spray, bear mace or knife, a person’s alarming device for sleeping, a headlamp, and an air horn.

 Know how to use them.
 You can use a bear spray, mace, or knife for emergency purposes.
 It’s not like whenever you see an animal, take out your knife and just cut it out.
 It is solely for emergencies.
 The headlamp will help you to be focused on your path and give you light when it’s dark.